snowhaze/zka-sgx/README.md

 **macOS**

 ```
-% python3 verify.py -o apple-compat -a <verification blob>
+$ python3 verify.py -o apple-compat -a <verification blob>
 ```

 `-o` specifies the location of OpenSSL

-`apple-compat` uses the Apple library because OpenSSL is not installed by default on macOS and iOS.
+`apple-compat` emulates OpenSSL using Apple libraries because OpenSSL is not installed by default on macOS and iOS.

 **Linux**